PervasiveWellbeingTech/Subliminal-ChromeExtension-ServerLogger/README.md

 - Google Chrome
 The Breathing Edges extension requires an updated version of the Google Chrome browser.
 You can download and install it by following the instructions in this [link.](https://support.google.com/chrome/answer/95346?co=GENIE.Platform%3DDesktop&hl=en)

+## Publishing and Updating the Extension

+Follow the instructions on [this page](https://developer.chrome.com/webstore/publish) to publish the Chrome Extension on the Google Chrome Web store.

+To publish the extension on the Chrome web store, go to the [developer dashboard](https://chrome.google.com/webstore/developer/dashboard), sign-in or create an account, upload all the extension files, and click "Publish."

 ## Authors